-The Covid-19 situation has meant that APUC were homeworking for the whole of the 2020/21 financial year, while maintaining full service levels to the sector.
-APUC has ensured that the opportunities for economies that this has presented (from rescheduled resourcing, cancellation of planned conferences / events and the large reduction in travel and expenses) have been retained and savings achieved from this, to enable use for enhanced services and initiatives for members, or deferred into the 2021/22 financial year for use in strategically important projects that will bring collaborative benefit to the HE/FE sectors.
+The Covid-19 situation has meant that APUC were mostly homeworking for some of the 2021/22 financial year, then from February 2022, working under a new hybrid model, although at all times maintaining full service levels to the sector.
+APUC has ensured that the opportunities for economies that this has presented (from rescheduled resourcing, cancellation of planned conferences / events and a reduction in travel and expenses) have been retained and savings achieved from this, to enable use for enhanced services and initiatives for members, or deferred into the 2022/23 financial year for use in strategically important projects that will bring collaborative benefit to the HE/FE sectors.